cx2369/Cohort/README.md

 # Cohort implementation.
-More details will be updated later.
+More details will be provided after paper acceptance.